 Every year couples seek out new and unique details to include in their wedding ceremony and reception.
-When it comes to 2019 wedding trends, brides and grooms will be finding updates to currently popular designs as well as innovative ideas that haven’t been seen before at weddings.
+When it comes to the latest wedding trends, brides and grooms will be finding updates to currently popular designs as well as innovative ideas that haven’t been seen before at weddings.

 Sculptural floral installations are the new centerpieces.